 Chicken Fried Rice

-This chicken fried rice recipe is fast and easy but made extra special with a few ingredient additions.
-A take on a classic Chinese takeout, it features stir-fried chicken, rice, onion, carrot, peas, scrambled egg, fresh garlic and ginger all tossed in a savory blend of low-sodium soy, oyster sauce, and a splash of sesame oil.
-All done in about 30 minutes.
+Chicken Fried Rice is my go-to when I need a quick and easy dinner everyone will love.
+It’s SO much better than takeout, ready in about 30 minutes, uses one pan.
+It features stir-fried chicken, leftover rice, onion, carrot, peas, egg, fresh garlic and ginger all tossed in a savory blend of low-sodium soy, oyster sauce, and a splash of sesame oil.

 5 from 9 votes